-Major companies operating in the institutional buildings market include China State Construction Engineering Co.
+Major companies operating in the institutional buildings market are China State Construction Engineering Co.
 Ltd., Shanghai Construction Group Co.
 Ltd., Clark Construction Group LLC, The Whiting-Turner Contracting Company, Turner Construction Company, Balfour Beatty plc, Greenland Holdings Corp.
 Ltd., Obayashi Corporation, Daiwa Real Estate Co.
 Ltd., HOCHTIEF Aktiengesellschaft, Vinci S.A., Bouygues SA, Kajima U.S.A.
 Inc., Bechtel Corporation, Skanska AB, The Metallurgical Corp of China, Actividades de Construccion y Servicios SA, Tutor Perini Corp., Parsons Corp., AECOM Inc., Jacobs Solutions Inc., WSP Global Inc., HNTB Corp., STV Group Inc., Fluor Corporation, Kiewit Corporation, PCL Construction Enterprises Inc., McCarthy Holdings Inc., The Boldt Company, The Weitz Company, Mortenson Construction, Gilbane Building Company, JE Dunn Construction Group Inc., Hensel Phelps Construction Co., Barton Malow Company, Ryan Companies US Inc., Skender Construction, The Beck Group, Sundt Construction Inc., Brasfield & Gorrie LLC, DPR Construction, Gray Construction, Hoffman Construction Company, Holder Construction Company, Messer Construction Co., Pepper Construction Group LLC, Robins & Morton LLC.

 Note that the outlook for this market is being affected by rapid changes in trade relations and tariffs globally.
 The report will be updated prior to delivery to reflect the latest status, including revised forecasts and quantified impact analysis.
 The report’s Recommendations and Conclusions sections will be updated to give strategies for entities dealing with the fast-moving international environment.